Housing is tough for the young

 The Tax Collector (1883)Samuel Edmund Waller

-It should be noted that Australia’s corporate tax rate is 30% and, in the US, 21%.
-Because of the Ireland tax changes, this made Ireland a ‘Tax Haven’ and a wave of international companies set up entities in Ireland.
-These include Apple, Alphabet, Facebook, Microsoft, Oracle & Pfizer.
+It should be noted that Australia’s corporate tax rate is 30%, and in the US, 21%.
+Because of the Irish tax changes, this made Ireland a ‘Tax Haven’ and a wave of international companies set up entities in Ireland.
+These include Apple, Alphabet, Facebook, Microsoft, Oracle and Pfizer.

 Multinationals move $16bn from Australia to tax havens each year From theguardian.com